 Feel free to contact us.
-Also see About for a brief history of AnNua and the background of Artistic Director Paul Moore.
+Also see About for a brief history of AnNua.
 In the Productions section you will find a description of each of our works to date together with links to recorded music and text.
 News will keep you up to date and also contains interviews with artists and about our work.

 “Collaborating with AnNua proved to be a fruitful and enriching experience.
 Working with a talented group of performers from different disciplines was a joy” Karen Torley, Banyan Puppet Theatre

-AnNua Associate Artists is comprised of over forty actors, writers, audio and visual artists, puppeteers, dancers, composers and musicians who live and work in the North West of Ireland.
-We have formed an pool of associated artists from those who wish to work with the company.
-This group considerably broadens our skills base, facilitates skills sharing and is creating a really exciting and eclectic mix.
-In terms of Derry 24 many artists have already begun to play with ideas and information gathering.
+Since 2009 AnNua have worked with well over 100 artists including writers, audio and visual artists, actors,puppeteers, dancers, composers and musicians.
+Associates are from the North West of Ireland, Australia, England, America and Asia .
 Visit Associates for commentary from artists currently working with AnNua and click on the individual to find out more.
 If you wish to inquire about becoming an Associate please contact us.

 Civilians’ is a stream of consciousness with scripted scenes moving between war, shopping, torture, displacement, lifestyle, surveillance and escapism.
 The work has a dream like quality, at times verging on nightmare.
 See more at Civilians.